-Geddes has held several visiting and advisory positions.
+Rick has held numerous visiting and advisory positions.
 He was the Edward Teller National Fellow at Stanford University’s Hoover Institution during the 1999-2000 academic year.
 He served as a senior economist at the Council of Economic Advisors during the 2004-2005 academic year, and was a commissioner on the National Surface Transportation Policy & Revenue Study Commission.
-Geddes was also a Fulbright Senior Scholar during the 2009-2010 academic year to study transportation public-private partnerships in Australia, and a Visiting Faculty Fellow at Yale Law School during the 1995-1996 academic year.
+Rick was also a Fulbright Senior Scholar during the 2009-2010 academic year to study transportation public-private partnerships in Australia, and a Visiting Faculty Fellow at Yale Law School during the 1995-1996 academic year.
 He has advised numerous Fortune 500 companies, including United Parcel Service and CSX.
 He has testified numerous times before House and Senate committees.

 - Policy Analysis and Management